ReecePollard55/Calculator/README.md

 # Introduction

 This is documentation for a program that creates a basic calculator for the user to perform basic mathematical operations.
-The user will need a working installed java runtime environment to run the calculator for themselves.
+The user will need a working installed Java runtime environment to run the calculator for themselves.

 # Features